Consdata/kouncil/README.md

           jmxPort: 5090
 ```

-In case of both simple and advanced configuration being present, advanced configuration takes precedence.
+In the case of both simple and advanced configuration being present, the advanced configuration takes precedence.

 ## Local Development
-For a backend, run KouncilApplication passing parameter ```bootstrapServers=localhost:9092``` pointing to any of your Kafka brokers.
+For the backend, run KouncilApplication passing parameter ```bootstrapServers=localhost:9092``` pointing to any of your Kafka brokers.

-For a frontend, having node and yarn installed, run ```yarn``` and ```yarn start```
+For the frontend, having node and yarn installed, run ```yarn``` and ```yarn start```

-For a local Kafka with two test topics, create docker-compose.yml (KAFKA_ADVERTISED_HOST_NAME should match your docker host IP)
+For the local Kafka with two test topics, create docker-compose.yml (KAFKA_ADVERTISED_HOST_NAME should match your docker host IP)
 ```yaml
 version: '2'
 services: